 -Now fill in all the sensory details of that experience: When you look around, what do you see?
 When you listen, what do you hear?
-Are their smells in the air?
+Are there smells in the air?
 What is the texture beneath your feet?
 What is the light like in the sky, or the room you’re in?

--After you’ve filled in all those details, take a few moments with your eyes closed, and really let yourself soak in the ease and relaxation of this place and this moment.
+-After you’ve filled in all those details, take a few moments with your eyes closed, and let yourself soak in the ease and relaxation of this place and this moment.

 -Did you skip any of the steps above?
-If you did, take a risk: go back and really try to get into this.
+If you did, take a risk: go back and try to get into this.
 We promise you won’t be disappointed.
-We’ll give you a hint: by now you should have noticed either a slight or dramatic shift in your breathing and in your mind.
+We’ll give you a hint: by now you should have noticed either a slight or dramatic shift in your breathing and your mind.
 Things have probably begun to slow down either a little or a lot.

 -Now notice how your body feels.
 Find a place in your body that feels either calm or neutral.
 Sometimes people feel into their heart, or their temples, or their seat, or their ankles, or even their big toe.
 It doesn’t matter where, just make sure it’s not a place that’s carrying any tension.

 Let yourself soak up the feelings of relaxation present in that part of your body.
-You might even try to breathe very deeply and send your breathe to that place.
+You might even try to breathe very deeply and send your breath to that place.
 With your eyes closed or your gaze pointed downwards, do this for a few more moments.